JelovsEyefinity

 Multi-location enterprise reportingGrowing (1–3 locations)✓ Enterprise-grade

-Eyefinity's published pricing is rarely the final number.
-The real monthly cost for an independent practice includes the base subscription plus modules that Jelo includes by default.
-Here's what a typical 1–2 provider independent practice pays when all costs are accounted for.
+The real monthly cost for an independent practice includes the base subscription plus modules and add-ons.
+Here’s what a typical 1 to 2 provider independent practice pays when all costs are accounted for.

 Optical POS / dispensary moduleIncludedIncluded (OfficeMate)